clehner/ledger-scripts/README.md

-To obtain the TSV data to import, visit the [transactions page](https://crypto-trade.com/member/transactions), and for each page of results, copy and paste the table into a text file such that each row from the table is in its own line, with the values in the cells seperatd by tabs.
+To obtain the TSV data to import, visit the [transactions page](https://crypto-trade.com/member/transactions), and for each page of results, copy and paste the table into a text file such that each row from the table is in its own line, with the values in the cells separated by tabs.

 #### Coinbase